Facets-cloud/InCa/docs/2_terminologies.md

 ### Definition

-An Infrastructure Catalog describes the architecture of a software.
-It accomplishes this by describing the building blocks and their inter-dependencies with each other.
-The language to describe the catalog is what InCa aims to provide.
+An Infrastructure Catalog describes the architecture of software by detailing the building blocks and their inter-dependencies.
+InCa aims to provide the language necessary to describe this catalog.
 The information in the catalog must be sufficient to manifest a functional deployment of the software.

 ### Rationale

 Such a catalog serves several purposes:

-- Ability  to describe, share and modify software architectures
+- Ability to describe, share, and modify software architectures
 - Leverage the information to provision and maintain deployments of the software

 ### Example

-For a simple three-tier order processing web service, the catalog would describe the orders-frontend application, the orders-backend application, the orders-database MySQL database and the load balancer used.
-The catalog would also describe the relations between these.
+For a simple three-tier order processing web service, the catalog would describe the orders-frontend application, the orders-backend application, the orders-database MySQL database, and the load balancer used.
+It would also describe the relations between these components.

 ---